andreasebbehoj/ebbehoej.dk/content/post/register-based-research-with-stata/index.md

 ## Registry-based research

 I suspect that if you, probably know what registry-based research is.
-But just so everybody is on the same page: Registry-based research is exactly what the name suggest: Investigation of some research question using data from a registry.
+But just so everybody is on the same page.
+Registry-based research is exactly what the name suggest: Investigation of some research question using data from a registry.

 In my world of medicine and epidemiological research that would often mean: